seanbaxter/DirectXShaderCompiler/docs/Vectorizers.rst

    $ clang -fno-slp-vectorize file.c

-LLVM has a second basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
+LLVM37 has a second basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
 This optimization can be enabled through clang using the command line flag: